 Teeth whitening involves bleaching your teeth to make them lighter.
-Teeth whitening can't make your teeth brilliant white, but it can lighten the existing colour by several shades.
+It can't make your teeth brilliant white, but it can lighten the existing colour by several shades.

-Teeth whitening is a form of dentistry and should only be performed by a dentist or another regulated dental professional, such as a dental hygienist or dental therapist, on the prescription of a dentist.
+Teeth whitening is a form of dentistry and should only be carried out by a dentist or another regulated dental professional, such as a dental hygienist or dental therapist, on the prescription of a dentist.

 Some beauty salons offer teeth whitening, but this is illegal if there's no dental professional present, and it may put your oral health at risk.

 You can also buy DIY home teeth whitening kits but these may also carry risks.